In June 2026, everybody was telling you to learn AI.

 Don't Mistake Speed for Substance

-AI is the most powerful accelerant I have ever put my hands on.
-It will help you write code you could never write alone.
-It will help you read a market.
-It will fold weeks of work into a single night.
-It will carry an idea from a napkin to a living, working thing faster than anything human beings have ever built.
+AI was the most powerful accelerant I had ever put my hands on.
+It could help you write code you could not write alone.
+It could help you read a market.
+It could fold weeks of work into a single night.
+It could carry an idea from a napkin to a living, working thing faster than anything I had used before.

 But speed only means something if you are pointed somewhere worth going.